 How to demonstrate the qualities PwC recruiters look for during the assessment process

 PwC's assessment centre aims to give you a chance to demonstrate your best qualities and to ‘find out as much about life at PwC as you can’.
 The latter will come from observation and talking to current employees and recruiters, and asking good questions.
-The former will be evaluated during all stages of the assessment centre (and at interview), namely: psychometric tests, group or individual exercises, a written exercise and, for those applying to strategy and economics consulting, a case study.
+The former will be evaluated during all stages of your assessment (your application, interviews, assessment day etc).
 Throughout the process, bear in mind the firm’s five core attributes.
 PwC believes these attributes make it stand out from its competitors, so ignore them at your peril and demonstrate them whenever possible:

 Core attribute: relationships